-The Relief Date for the distributed overlay option will be 4Q 2020 (twelve (12) months prior to the NPA 506 PED of December 2021 identified using the January 2017 R-NRUF results).
+The Relief Date for the distributed overlay option will be 1Q 2021, tene (10) months prior to the NPA 506 PED of December 2021 identified using the January 2018 R-NRUF results.

-The Relief Date for the concentrated overlay options will be 1Q 2019, (24 months) prior to the NPA 506 PED of December 2021 identified using the January 2017 R-NRUF results).
+The Relief Date for the concentrated overlay options will be 1Q 2020, more than two (2) years prior to the NPA 506 PED of December 2021 identified using the January2018 R-NRUF results.
+If the implementation of the concentrated overlay was delayed beyond 1Q 2020, there may not be sufficient CO Codes available for assignment in NPA 506, thereby advancing the exhaust of NPA 506 in all concentrated overlay plans.

+In accordance with Section 5.1 of the Guideline, 10-digit local dialling will be implemented in all overlay relief options.

 Distributed Overlay